FinalFenetix/Reality-shifters/README.md

 # Reality-shifters
-"2-man army making a small game based on shifting realities"
+"2-man army making a game based on shifting realities"

-Reality Shifters a platformer made in godot where a player must switch realities to complete the playformer.
+Reality Shifters a platformer made in godot where a player must switch realities to complete the platformer.

 Contributers:
-Coffee and errors: Main programmer
+Coffee and errors: Game art and programmer
-horseywin: Logic helper
+horseywin: Programmer

 Language/engine:
 Godot